codesharedot/quantum-resistant-ledger-price/README.md

-# dynamic-trading-rights price
+# okb price

-Gets the dynamic-trading-rights price with Python (from JSON).
+Gets the okb price with Python (from JSON).

 https://pythonbasics.org